-Students at YSPA work in teams of 3 or 4 on an astrophysical research project that requires them to get data using telescopes at the Leitner Observatory (LFOP), such as our 16-inch Ritchey-Chretien telescope shown here to the right, as well as from remote observatories in New Mexico, Chile, and Australia.
-Once students have enough data, they will use the python programing language and scientific python libraries to make a model that best fits and explains their data.
+Students at YSPA work in teams of 4 on an astrophysical research project that requires them to get data using telescopes at the Leitner Observatory (LFOP), such as our 0.4-meter Ritchey-Chretien Telescope shown here to the right, as well as from remote observatories in New Mexico, California, Chile, and Australia.
+Once students have sufficient data, they use the python programing language and scientific python libraries to make a model that best fits and explains their data.

 At the end of the program, each research team will write a report on their project in the form of a scientific paper and they will present their results at a mini-conference where they will get feedback from the faculty and other students.

-After YSPA, some students may want to continue to work on their research project and expand it for a science fair or talent search program (such as the Intel Science Talent Search) or as a senior capstone project at their high school.
-Some projects may eventually turn into published papers in refereed journals.
+After YSPA, some students may want to continue to work on their research project and expand it for a science fair or talent search program or as a senior capstone project at their high school.
+Some projects may turn into published papers in refereed science journals.